 Please enter a search term to begin your search.

-An opening reception at the gallery will take place on Thursday, October 23, from 7 to 8:30 p.m.
-Sandra Perlow will give an artist talk beginning at 7:15 p.m.
-The reception is free, and open to the public.
+An opening reception at the gallery will take place on Thursday, December 4, from 7 to 8:30 p.m. with an artist talk beginning at 7:15 p.m.
+The reception is free and open to the public.
 Refreshments will be served.